marko-knoebl/slides/sections/python-beginner/36-parts-of-programs-en.md

-# constituent parts of programs
+# Constituent parts of programs

-## constituent parts of programs
+## Constituent parts of programs

 - programs
   - code blocks
     - statements
       - expressions

-## statements across multiple lines
+## Statements across multiple lines

 If a statement should encompass multiple lines it is usually written in parentheses: